robak86/hardwired/packages/react/README.md

 });
 ```

 For the `Counter` unit tests we just want to make sure that correct counter value was rendered.
-Optionally we can also check if the component re-renders on value change.
+As an exercise we can also check if the component re-renders on value change.

 ```typescript jsx
 // CounterActions.test.tsx